 Thus, when we admit the fundamental theorem of algebra (5.6), every subfield of \mathbb{C} has an algebraic closure (in fact, a canonical algebraic closure).
-Later (§6) we shall show that the axiom of choice implies that every field has an algebraic closure.
+Later (Chapter 6) we shall prove (using the axiom of choice) that every field has an algebraic closure.